 Lesco Professional, 19-0-7, Crabgrass Preventer Turf Fertilizer.

 Be sure that you are mowing high!
-Too often we are asked to cut the lawn around 3 inches.
-This is TOO low for the spring and summer.
-3.5″ should be the absolute lowest.
+Too often we are asked to cut the lawn under 3 inches.
+This is TOO low for the spring and summer in Pennsylvania.
+3.5″ Is our favorite to cut at.
 In order to get thick, healthy grass, lawns need to grow high during these seasons.
 Fall and Winter are the only times you should be cutting at 3″ or lower.
 If you want the lawn to be overtaken by crabgrass and weeds, by all means mow the lawn too low!

 Also, this is a great time to overseed and aerate if you haven’t yet.
 Lawns will be compacted from the cold Northern winters, and aerating is a great way to loosen the soil.
 Overseeding, in combination with a fertilizer and pre-emergent, is the absolute best way to jump start a lawn.